 public class PeriodicTimer extends Timer

-whose fire
+AsyncEvent whose fire method is

 executed periodically according to the

 given parameters.
-The clock associated with the Timer
+The clock associated with the Timer start time

 must be identical to the the clock associated with the